Watching and wagering on horse racing is extremely popular across the US, especially in Pennsylvania.

 Where Can I Bet on Horse Races in PA?

-If you are a PA resident and wonder if there is horse racing near me, below is a list of the six-race tracks in Pennsylvania where people can bet on Penn races.
+If you are a PA bettor and wonder if there is horse racing near me, below is a list of the six-race tracks in Pennsylvania where people can bet on Penn races.
 The race tracks are:

 - Harrah’s Philadelphia Casino & Racetrack